TRAVELING WITH YOUR PET

-- Most airlines require pets to be 15 lbs or less to fly in the cabin with their owners (this weight includes both the pet and the carrier).
+- Most airlines require pets weighing 15 lbs or less to fly in the cabin with their owners (this weight includes both the pet and the carrier).
 This also means the carrier must fit under the seat in front of you.
 Check with the airline about the carrier size and dimensions.
 Most airlines sell carriers or you can buy one from a pet supply store.

 - Be sure to confirm with the airline the day before travel that your pet is coming with you.

 - Remember that you will need a USDA Health Certificate in most cases.
 Check with the airline as to how recent the certificate must be issued.
 The USDA considers a health certificate good for 30 days but many airlines and states have their own ideas about how long a health certificate should be valid (10 days is typical for domestic travel).
 Some states require special vaccinations.
 Travel to foreign countries now requires special notarization of the certificate beyond the veterinarian’s signature and some countries require special blood tests for entry.
 Always be sure to check with the consulate regarding what you need.